joergkrause/svogv/README.md

 [![Dependencies](https://img.shields.io/david/joergkrause/svogv.svg?style=flat-square)](https://david-dm.org/joergkrause/svogv)
 [![Dev Dependencies](https://img.shields.io/david/dev/joergkrause/svogv.svg?style=flat-square)](https://david-dm.org/joergkrause/svogv#info=devDependencies)

 ## Introduction

 Now that Angular 2 is widely used we have – the very first time in years – such a strong feeling in our guts that’s now the first step from ancient crap into something really professional.
 It brings the level we all know from Java and C# and the mature backend frameworks to the frontend.
 And it goes on.
 TypeScript is here and know we have something that’s an improvement for front end developers that matters:

 TypeScript brings a whole new level to pros like us.
 And it makes our world easier – at least a bit.
 And it improves the quality of our product – not just a bit, a whole new step.
-The last year (yes, we’re in 2017 already) brought a lot experience and some nice projects and the outcome is an advanced peace of software that’s going to make our life with Angular 4 a lot easier.
+The last year (yes, we’re in 2017 already) brought a lot experience and some nice projects and the outcome is an advanced peace of software that’s going to make our life with Angular 4+ a lot easier.

 It’s a widget library that bring the power of Bootstrap 4 to Angular and adds some very cool stuff to build sophisticated forms – faster than ever.

 ## What is it?

-The approach was simply the usage of forms as simple as ever in Angular 2 (4).
-It's an extension to Angular 2 that comes as a set of classes and components.
+The approach was simply the usage of forms as simple as ever in Angular 2+.
+It's an extension to Angular 2+ that comes as a set of classes and components.

 It's available as source or as ready to use umd-bundle.
 The bundle is plane JavaScript.
 The sources are available via *npm* and from *github*.

+## Issues?

+We experiencing an issue with the demo on MS Edge browser (crash).
+IE 11, Chrome and FF are working fine.

+The SVG stuff (Analog Clock and Loader Icons) both do not work in IE 11.
+The Loader Icons do not work in Edge either.

 ## Angular Data Annotations